iliasam/OpenSimpleLidar/README.md

 **UPD from 2023: Cost of the image sensor TSL1401CL increased very much, so total price can be higher!**
 See "TotalBOM" with price calculations.

-Now I'm updating the documentation for this LIDAR.
-Some of it I'm writing to the project wiki: https://github.com/iliasam/OpenSimpleLidar/wiki
+See project wiki for more info: https://github.com/iliasam/OpenSimpleLidar/wiki

 [Please take the simple survey about assembling instructions](https://docs.google.com/forms/d/127PN3ydydF8poReQAPeC-vXDqIst-CIAj8u08tnh1lM)